gvidon/zepto-blur/README.md

 * **edge** — integer.
 Upper boundary.
 Remove blur when element gets here.
 * **bottomEdge** — integer.
 Lower boundary.
 Apply blur back here.
 * **smoothness** — integer.
 Default is 100.
-How far from boundaries blur will start changing from 0 to max blur value.
+This is how far from boundaries blur will start changing from 0 to its max value.
 * **max** — integer.
 Maximum blur value.